rust3ds/ctr-libc/README.md

-A simple libc for use with ctru-rs and ctr-std.
+Extended libc bindings for use with ctr-std.
+This library is experimental.
+Use of some functions might result in undefined symbols.